How to Call Siblings in Japanese?

 5. Otoutosan [弟さん] or Imoutosan [妹さん] > When referring to someone else’s younger brother and sister.
 The “san” makes the term much more respectful.

-There are also several variations on the way younger siblings can refer to their older siblings.
-These are distinguished between the general, close, and formal conjugations.
-Different prefixes are attached to the ends of many of these words to change their connotations.
+There are also several variations on how younger siblings can refer to their older siblings.
+These are the general, close, and formal conjugations.
+Various prefixes are added to the ends of many of these words to change their connotations.

-Some of these can be considered synonyms for each other, but many have subtle distinctions in meaning, like the differentiation between “Bro,” “Big brother,” and “Older brother” in English.
+Some of these can be considered synonyms for each other, but many have subtle differences in meaning, such as the distinction between “Bro,” “Big brother,” and “Older brother” in English.
 These are all listed below!

-Alongside their meanings, from Anime and TV Tropes.
+Along with their meanings, from Anime and TV Tropes.
 Note that the terms for older and younger siblings are used differently.
-Younger siblings frequently address older ones by “Title”, but the reverse is far less common.
+Younger siblings often refer to older siblings as “Title”, but the reverse is much less common.

-Older siblings tend to address younger ones by “Name”.
-The words aniue and aneue have a more polite, respectful tone to them.
-Meanwhile, “Aniki” as well as “Aneki” are also a way to call the “Boss” of your gang.
-Normally the boss is a guy, so “Aniki”, but if the boss is a girl, then “Aneki”.
+Older siblings tend to address younger ones by name.
+The words aniue and aneue have a more polite, respectful tone.
+Meanwhile, “Aniki” and “Aneki” are also a way of calling the “boss” of your gang.
+Usually the boss is a guy, so “Aniki”, but if the boss is a girl, then “Aneki”.

 Aniki [兄貴] / Aneki [姉貴]: Informal slang term similar to the English “Bro.”and “Sis”.
 It can also be used to refer to high-ranking gang members.